yaringal/barista-assist/README.md

 ## Barista Express shot-duration safety requirement

-Before using automatic brew control, **program both the 1-CUP and 2-CUP buttons on the Barista Express with a maximum shot duration that you know, then confirm that duration in Barista Assist**.
+Before using automatic brew control, **program the relevant CUP button (1-CUP or 2-CUP) on the Barista Express with a maximum shot duration that you know, then confirm that duration in Barista Assist**.

 Barista Assist treats that value as the machine's hard physical upper bound.
 It applies a configurable safety margin (3 s by default) and will automatically stop before the machine's own programmed maximum.